• home

 • Sanctuary of Amun: carved into the cliff on the upper terrace, this inner sanctuary features a few significant remnants of the vibrant painted reliefs and celestial ceilings that once covered the entire interior

-• Reliefs of the Divine Birth & Punt Expedition: these detailed wall carvings on the middle terrace depict Hatshepsut’s divine origin story and her famous trading expedition to the Land of Punt, including ships, incense trees, and exotic goods— some of the most vivid narrative scenes in Egyptian art!
+• Reliefs of the Divine Birth & Punt Expedition: these detailed wall carvings on the middle terrace depict Hatshepsut’s divine origin story and her famous trading expedition to the Land of Punt, including ships, incense trees, and exotic goods— some of the most vivid scenes in Egyptian art!

 Amenhotep III Court in Luxor Temple